Andrew-code2020/ms3onlinecookbook/README.md

 ##### Footer

-Social Media
+###### Social Media

 - Go to the "Home/Landing" or any other page on the Temple Lean Recipe website
 - Scroll down to the Footer
 - Click on any social media icon
 - Verify that a new tab opens on the correct (ie Facebook opens on Facebook) social media site
-- The social media sites are the developers sites because the Temple Lean Recipe website doe not have stand alone social media
+- The social media sites are the developers sites because the Temple Lean Recipe website does not have stand alone social media

-Developed with

-- Go to the "Home/Landing" page
-- Scroll down to the Footer
-- Click on the bootstrap, jQuery or Code institute icons
-- Verify that a new tab opens and the appropriate website opens

 ##### Header and Footer

-- Across each of the  web pages you may verify that the Header and the Footer have the same features outlined above
+- Across each page of the website you may verify that the Header and the Footer have the same features outlined above
-- There is only one exception and that is the FAQ page where an alert bar is added above the main navigation bar to provide users with government of Ireland travel advice.

 ##### Section